Chapter 7 Bankruptcy for LLCs and Corporations

 When you file for Chapter 7, you lose control of the company.
 The bankruptcy trustee takes over the business assets and determines whether it's in the best interests of the creditors to sell the business as a whole or to sell off the assets.

-• You might be able to get a better price for the business or assets because bankruptcy asset buyers are looking for—and expect—a deal.
+• You might be able to get a better price for the business or assets because bankruptcy asset buyers are looking for and expect a deal.

-Another disadvantage can prove to be even more expensive.
-Filing a case in bankruptcy court provides a disgruntled party—whether it be a creditor, business partner, or ex-spouse—with a forum to air any number of complaints about the handling of the business finances.
-And most disputes have the potential to shift debt liability from the business to an individual.
+Another common disadvantage is often even more expensive.
+Filing a case in bankruptcy court provides a disgruntled party—whether a creditor, business partner, or ex-spouse—with a forum to air any complaints about handling the business finances.

-For instance, it doesn't take much effort for a creditor to show up at the 341 meeting of creditors—the one hearing that all filers must attend—and provide the trustee with investigation-prompting information.
-When this happens, it's common for a relatively short creditor's meeting to be continued to allow for more thorough (and possibly uncomfortable) questioning.
+This problem concerns stakeholders because most disputes can potentially shift debt liability from the business to an individual.
+For instance, it doesn't take much effort for a creditor to attend the 341 meeting of creditors—the one hearing all filers must attend—and provide the trustee with investigation-prompting information.

 Personal Liability for Corporate or LLC Debts